 In 2002, David Scott was elected to the United States Congress.
-He is currently in his sixth term representing Georgia's Thirteenth Congressional District, which includes 6 counties around metro Atlanta: Cobb, Clayton, Douglas, Fayette, Fulton and Henry.
+He is currently in his seventh term representing Georgia's Thirteenth Congressional District, which includes 6 counties around metro Atlanta: Cobb, Clayton, Douglas, Fayette, Fulton and Henry.

 United States Congress

 In Congress, David Scott is a strong voice for jobs, healthcare, education, our veterans, our children, and transportation.
 He serves on the Financial Services Committee, Agriculture Committee, and the NATO Parliamentary Assembly.
 He has passed several laws including student loan repayment assistance for law students who become public prosecutors and defenders so that top attorneys will be attracted to public service.
 He also recognized the importance of Fathers by adding Father’s Day to the U.S. Flag Code as a day of special significance.
 He also bridged political gridlock to achieve National Heritage Area designation for the Arabia Mountain in metro Atlanta.